History of the Jews in Italy: Jews during the Fascist era

 capitulated to the Allies and, in response, the Germans forcibly disarmed the Italian armed forces.
 However, by the time they got to the Campagna internment camp, the inmates had already fled to the mountains with the help of the local inhabitants.
 Rev. Aldo Brunacci of Assisi, under the direction of his bishop, Giuseppe Nicolini, saved all the Jews who sought refuge in Assisi.
 This effort became the basis for the novel The Assisi Underground.
 In October 1943, Nazis raided the Jewish ghetto in Rome.
 In November 1943, the Jews of Genoa and Florence were deported to Auschwitz.
 Jews of Friuli were deported to Auschwitz via Risiera di San Sabba concentration camp.
 It is estimated that 7,682 Italian Jews became victims of the Holocaust.
+Celeste Di Porto terror of the Roman Jewish Ghetto reported the hiding places of twenty-six Jews, who were shot in the Fosse Ardeatine massacre of 1943 (postwar she served seven years of a 12 year sentence and died in 1981).

 The attitude of the Italian Fascists (in their Italian Social Republic German puppet state in northern Italy) towards Italian Jews drastically changed in November 1943, after the Fascist authorities declared them to be of "enemy nationality" during the Congress of Verona and begun to actively participate in the prosecution and arrest of Jews.
 However, this prosecution by Italian authorities did not extend to people descended from mixed marriages.
 Initially, after the Italian surrender, the Italian police had only assisted in the round up of Jews when requested to do so by the German authorities.
 But after the Manifest of Verona, in which Jews were declared to be foreigners and, in times of war, enemies, this changed.
 Police Order No. 5 on 30 November 1943, issued by the Minister of the Interior of the RSI Guido Buffarini Guidi, ordered the Italian police to arrest Jews and confiscate their property.